 The University has not issued an official response to the letter.

-The C.S.A. is committed to maintaining an open and fair working anti-oppressive environment for each individual involved in the CSA consistent with the exercise of free speech and with enjoyment of social relationships which are a normal part of life.
-Central to this commitment is the belief that it is the right of each C.S.A. staff member or volunteer to work in an environment free from harassment and discrimination and where each individual is treated with respect…
+The CSA is committed to maintaining an open and fair working anti-oppressive environment for each individual involved in the CSA, consistent with the exercise of free speech and with enjoyment of social relationships which are normal part of life.
+Central to this commitment is the belief that it is the right of each CSA Executive member, Board member, staff member and volunteer to work in an environment free from harassment and discrimination and where each individual is treated with respect.

-The Clubs Handbook requires that a representative of all clubs attend “anti-oppression training” in order to have and maintain club certification.
+The CSA Clubs Handbook, Section 3.2.6, dictates that one executive member of each club must undergo Anti-Oppression/Inclusivity training as a precursor to maintaining club status.
 A transcript of one such anti-oppression training workshop taking place in April 2016 is available here.